claucia/faq-accordion-card/README.md

 ## Building the app

 Run `npm run build` to build the application.
 The application artifacts will be available in the `dist` folder.

-## Deploying the app in GitHub Pages

-1. Run `npm run deploy` to build and deploy the application in GitHub Pages.
-The application artifacts will be available in the `dist` folder, and then copied to the `gh-pages` branch.
-1. Push the changes to GitHub.
-The `gh-pages` branch will be used by GitHub Pages to make the static content available in the web.